 Bring your own fishing poles or rent one from us

 Lyndon Fishing pond is smoke/vape & alcohol free

-Lyndon Fishing Pond is a family facility meant to provide a fun-filled fishing day for everyone; we offer a smoke and alcohol free environment.
+Lyndon Fishing Pond is a family facility meant to provide a fun-filled fishing day for everyone; we offer a smoke/vape & alcohol free.

 Pets are not allowed.